AshanCV/Alertra/README.md

 # FallDetectionApp

 ## Overview
 An Android application that detects falls using the device's accelerometer and gyroscope sensors and sends an SMS alert to a predefined contact.
+Demo - (Alertra Demo.mp4)
 ## Features
 - **Real-time sensor data display**
 - **Fall detection using accelerometer and gyroscope**